reactive/data-client/docs/core/guides/ssr.md

 ---
 id: ssr
-title: Server Side Rendering
+title: Server Side Rendering with NextJS, Express, and more
+sidebar_label: Server Side Rendering
 ---

 import PkgTabs from '@site/src/components/PkgTabs';
 import StackBlitz from '@site/src/components/StackBlitz';

 <head>
-  <title>Server Side Rendering with NextJS, Express, and more</title>
   <meta name="docsearch:pagerank" content="10"/>
 </head>

+# Server Side Rendering

 Server Side Rendering (SSR) can improve the first-load performance of your application.
 Reactive Data Client takes this one step further by pre-populating the data store.
 Unlike other SSR methodologies,